1yefuwang1/vectorlite/doc/markdown/api.md

 ```
 ## Virtual Table
-The core of vectorlite is the [virtual table](https://www.sqlite.org/vtab.html) module, which is used to hold vector index and way faster than brute force approach.
+The core of vectorlite is the [virtual table](https://www.sqlite.org/vtab.html) module, which is used to hold vector index and way faster than brute force approach at the cost of not being 100% accurate.
 A vectorlite table can be created using:

 ```sql